rodolfoasantos/release/README.md

 # Release

 Small tool to create and manage releases (and an opportunity to play with Elixir!)
+(WIP)

 ## Installation